 Typically, they need to be adjusted according to a specific lure.
 The cast control knobs are rotated using your finger to increase or decrease the speed of casting a fishing line with a lure on it.

 They come in metal or colors to match the reel’s body, and they can be replaced according to the angler’s preferences for a variety of sizes and designs.
 They can be removed by rotating the knob completely until they are loose, just like the brake.

 The brake system is responsible for controlling and preventing any backlashes from occurring, such as the tendency of line tangling and twisting.

 It is considered a unique part of the baitcasting reels.
 It facilitates the beginners to face such challenges when setting up the baitcasting reels, which discourages them from using such rods.

-Baitcasting reels typically feature either centrifugal braking systems or magnetic breaks, with each of them performing a little bit differently.
+Baitcasting reels typically feature either centrifugal brake systems or magnetic brake ones, with each of them performing a little bit differently.

-As the magnetic breaks tend to be much straightforward to operate than the centrifugal versions, they make them more overpriced.
+As the magnetic brake tend to be much straightforward to operate than the centrifugal brake versions, they make them more overpriced.

 Reel brakes are placed on the side of the reel.
 This place gives the angler the chance of being simply approachable for the hand, allowing the readjustments to be direct and quick.

 This permits the primary spool speed to adjust quickly and maintain control over the rate of decreasing the speed.
 Because carrying that process quickly can result in messy line tangling or twisting.